OpenBuildings/join-us/interview-process.md

 After your application, if your profile match what we're looking for, we would contact you for a quick screening call.
-We will schedule a 30-minute video call at a time of your convennice.
+We will schedule a 30-minute video call at a time of your convenience.

 You will receive a Google Calendar invitation with a link to a Hangouts call.